 - State fails to prove that results were obtained within the statutorily imposed time limit (typically, 2 or 3 hours after driving ended, but other states say 4 hours, or do not give a time limit.)

 - State fails to prove the alcohol was consumed either DURING driving or BEFORE driving ended (this is the drunk driving law in most states)

-- Officer fails to get his/her annual or periodic “updates” in training, thereby disqualifying the test operator from administering tests.
+- The officer fails to get his/her annual or periodic “updates” in training, thereby disqualifying the test operator from administering tests.

 - The person who collects the breathalyzer tests from the arrested individual types in the operator number of a different breath machine technician because the officer running the tests had either allowed his or her permit to lapse, or never had his or her permit, but can read the “number” of an approved breath test operator off the certificates in the breath testing room.

-- In handling case, officer commits crime (e.g., obstruction of justice, perjury) in an effort to conceal evidence; prosecutor cannot proceed to trial OR (more commonly) the pullover officer makes an illegal, warrantless stop or arrests the person for drunken driving without probable cause.
-All evidence collected after an illegal, unconstitutional arrest is thrown out by the trial judge, if he or she rules that the DWI-DUI arrest was illegal.
+- In handling cases, the officer commits a crime (e.g., obstruction of justice, perjury) in an effort to conceal evidence; the prosecutor cannot proceed to trial OR (more commonly) the pullover officer makes an illegal, warrantless stop or arrests the person for drunken driving without probable cause.
+All evidence collected after an illegal, unconstitutional arrest is thrown out by the trial judge if he or she rules that the DWI-DUI arrest was illegal.